 Even with the help of existing debugging tools for quantum programs, locating error causes remains a challenging task.
-This process is further complicated by the increased availability of quantum software tools for the automated design of quantum computing applications (such as [36]-[43]), as well as the ongoing development of quantum programming languages (such as [44]-[48]).
-These developments allow users to create quantum programs with more and more lines of code and, hence, lead to a rapidly increasing potential for errors in the corresponding programs.
-Due to the more complex nature of quantum algorithms compared to their classical counterparts, finding such errors can be deceptively difficult, even in comparatively simple circuits.
+This process is further complicated by the increased availability of quantum software tools for the automated design of quantum computing applications (such as [43]-[50]), as well as the ongoing development of quantum programming languages (such as [51]-[55]).
+These developments allow users to create increasingly complex quantum programs and, hence, lead to a rapidly increasing potential for errors.
+While existing evaluations show that many near-term algorithms only require quantum programs of small sizes [56], adequately supporting the development of quantum programs also requires assistance in the research of new large-scale approaches.
+Due to the more complex nature of quantum algorithms compared to their classical counterparts, finding errors in such situations can be deceptively difficult, even in comparatively simple circuits.

 Example 1.
-Consider the instance of Grover's algorithm [49] with the target state $|111\rangle$ as defined in Listing I, which will act as a running example throughout this paper.
+Consider the instance of Grover's algorithm [57] with the target state $|111\rangle$ as defined in Listing 1, which will act as a running example throughout this paper.
 After two Grover iterations, one would expect to measure $|111\rangle$ with a high probability.
 However, this implementation is incorrect.
 Moreover, even for this considerably small quantum algorithm composed of only 23 lines of code, it is not easy to find the errors at first glance.